beheerderdag/irods-perf-test/README.md

  2885 MB
  ```
  ## Shared buffer usage
  This is understanding how postgres is behaving while certain irods operation is performing.
-I installed the pg_buffercache extension
+I installed the pg_buffercache extension to track this.